-This course draws on information from several traditional sciences such as chemistry, biology, geology, physics, and botany along with concepts from engineering, geography, economics, and sociology to explore key aspects and controversial issues in the field of environmental science.
+This course will focus on drawing information from several traditional sciences such as chemistry, biology, geology, physics, and botany, along with concepts from engineering, geography, economics, and sociology, to explore key aspects and controversial issues in the field of environmental science.
 Topics such as local and regional environmental problems, natural cycles, energy, biodiversity, population, human health, air and water pollution, weather, food and water supply, and waste issues will be covered and discussed.
 The course identifies and emphasizes the connections among all living things and the physical world.
+(3 credits)

 Those students interested in receiving lab credit associated with this course should enroll in the 1-credit SCI 202: Interdisciplinary Science Lab.

 Students who successfully complete this course will be able to:

 - Describe the energy flow within the Earth’s ecosystem using the first and second laws of thermodynamics and the Law of Conservation of Matter.

 - Predict the role and use of alternative energy sources along with the impact of the world’s reliance on fossil fuels.

 - Differentiate between endangered and threatened species and the role and interactions of species as they relate to the Earth and the human population.

 - Interpret population statistics and discuss how population size is affected by fertility rates, birth and death rates, and immigration and emigration patterns.

 - Examine the potential sources of water and pollution and their effect on human health, population, and plant and wildlife species.

 - Examine the potential sources and relate the impacts of air pollution on human health and the Earth’s ecosystems.